P4C is short for Philosophy for Children. SAPERE has extended the 'C' to include colleges and communities.

-P4C is an approach to learning and learning that was founded by Professor Matthew Lipman.
+P4C is an approach to learning and teaching, now a recognised worldwide movement and practice, that was founded by Professor Matthew Lipman.
 P4C has developed over 35 years, and is practised in approximately 60 countries.

 Children are taught how to create their own philosophical questions.
 They then choose one question that is the focus of a philosophical enquiry, or dialogue.
 For example the question might be 'is it ever ok to steal?

 The teacher, as facilitator, supports the children in their thinking, reasoning and questioning, as well as the way the children speak and listen to each other in the dialogue.
 After the enquiry the children and facilitator reflect on the quality of the thinking, reasoning and participation, and suggest how they could improve; either as individuals or as a group (community).